 Ben Eine interview with Art Related Noise.
 He talks about the origins of his SCARY mural 11 minutes in.

 Since that first mural was created in August 2007 it has had an exceptional run.
 Using black and white letters on a red background over the years it became a part of the fabric of the street.
 In 2019 Eine himself decided that it needed a refresh.
 Changing up the background he painted it yellow with a series of blue mustaches in support of Movember.
 The piece was re-imagined to encourage men to take a more positive approach to their mental health.
+However Eine then changed it back once again to it’s original form.

 Banksy Legacy on Rivington Street

-Banksy’s connection with Rivington Street goes back to when he is first thought to have moved to London around 2000.
+Banksy’s connection with Rivington Street go back to when he is first thought to have moved to London around 2000.
 Indeed it is here where he had his first exhibition in the city.
 Essentially a pop up show, he described it as a retrospective of his work.
 Painting a series of stencils from his back catalogue he covered the walls either side of where the entrance to Cargo is today.
 What is now the entrance was a former utility entry that had long since been blocked up.
 He stenciled on that too.

 The date of the exhibition was 31 May 2000.
 He explains that he had the idea for a show whilst coming out from a pub one evening.
 Arguing with a friend, they were considering just how easy it would be to hold an exhibition in London without asking anyone’s permission.
 Speaking to a reporter from the Independent just beforehand he said that “on the wall will be my greatest hits”.